NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Known Issues
 - Slower than native LAMP/MAMP.
 You can try adding more v.memory/v.cpus in Vagrantfile
 - If running Solr, v.memory needs to be at least around 2048, which should work.
 - Vagrant 1.8.7 <a href="https://github.com/mitchellh/vagrant/issues/7969">has problems updating boxes</a> before running `sudo rm /opt/vagrant/embedded/bin/curl` once.
+Vagrant 1.8.7 has also some issues with the latest versions of <a href="https://atlas.hashicorp.com/geerlingguy/boxes/centos6">geerlingguy/centos6</a> box - v1.1.1 seems to work for now.
 - VirtualBox 5.0.28 and 5.18 both fail with "zlib_decode(): data error" when using Composer.
 This has been fixed in newer versions of VirtualBox.

 ### Resources